Looking for new ways to enjoy rice for dinner? These 5 delicious and easy rice recipes will add some flavor to your weeknight meals.

 Step 1: Assemble your ingredients.

-Add all ingredients under your chosen heading to a rice cooker or pot.
+Add all the ingredients to a rice cooker or pot.

 Step 2: Cook the rice.